Find Affordable College Courses

 $18,010 Average Tuition & Fees

 You’ll be in good company if you decide to attend Saint Cloud State University.
 It ranked #5 on our 2023 Best Value Natural Resources Conservation Schools in the Plains States Region list.
-Located in the small city of Saint Cloud, St. Cloud State University is a public college with a fairly large student population.
+Located in the city of Saint Cloud, St. Cloud State University is a public college with a large student population.

-Full Natural Resources Conservation at University of Minnesota - Duluth Report
+Read full report on Natural Resources Conservation at University of Minnesota - Duluth

-With a ranking of #7, Minnesota State University - Mankato did quite well on this year’s best value schools for natural resources conservation students.
+Minnesota State University - Mankato landed the #7 spot in the 2023 rankings for the best value natural resources conservation programs.
 Located in the small city of Mankato, Minnesota State Mankato is a public college with a fairly large student population.

 Full Natural Resources Conservation at Minnesota State University - Mankato Report